+instructor.
 This course may not be taken for credit concurrently with Journalism 102 or 103.
-The course is a continuation of Journalism 104.
+The course is a continuation of Journalism 105.

-JOURNALISM (JN) 201 EDITORIAL AND FEATURE WRITING (3 LEC.)
-(3)
+JOURNALISM (JN) 201 (3) FEATURE WRITING (3 LEC.)

-Prerequisites: 6 hours of journalism or the consent of the instructor.
-This course covers difficult news stories, editorials, and features.
-Research, interviewing techniques, and the development of feature stories for use in newspapers and magazines are emphasized.
+Prerequisite: Six hours of journalism or the consent of the instructor.
+This course covers research, interviewing techniques, and the development of feature stories for use in newspapers and magazines.